cannlytics/cannlytics/cannlytics/data/readme.md

 ## Web Data

-There are a number of web data tools in `cannlytics.data.web`.
+There are a number of web data tools in `cannlytics.data.web`, including:

 | Function | Description |
 |----------|-------------|